hashicorp/serf/website/source/docs/agent/rpc.html.markdown

 * remove-key - Removes an existing encryption key
 * list-keys - Provides a list of encryption keys in use in the cluster
 * stats - Provides a debugging information about the running serf agent
+* get-coordinate - Returns the network coordinate for a node

 Below each command is documented along with any request or response body that is applicable.